BroNiz4m/KucingC0m3l/README.md

 ### What I Do

-- **IT Systems** — Understanding how systems work, troubleshooting issues, and learning by doing.
+- **IT Systems:** Understanding how systems work, troubleshooting issues, and learning by doing.
-- **Cybersecurity** — Solving CTF challenges, exploring SOC concepts, and sharpening practical security skills.
+- **Cybersecurity:** Solving CTF challenges, exploring SOC concepts, and sharpening practical security skills.
-- **Web Development** — Building web applications, automation scripts, and small tools that solve everyday problems.
+- **Web Development:** Building web applications, automation scripts, and small tools that solve everyday problems.

 ---